Technology Transfer Process

 A detailed flowchart of the patent process in the U.S. may be found at the USPTO website.
 Each foreign jurisdiction follows a similar path, but with specific elements unique to each country or region.

 There are a set series of events along that occur along the patent life of a technology, each occurring along a well-defined time frame:

 Your Licensing Team

-The day your invention is accepted by OTC for patenting and licensing, it is assigned to an OTC manager.
-These managers have technical degrees and experience in marketing and contract negotiations.
-Your primary contact on licensing and commercial issues is your OTC manager but your manager is also part of a larger team that will work together to patent and license your technology.
+Upon submission of an invention disclosure, it is assigned to a Drexel Applied Innovation licensing manager.
+These licensing managers have technical degrees and experience in marketing and contract negotiations.
+Your primary contact on licensing and commercial issues is your licensing manager but your licensing manager is also part of a larger team that will work together to patent and license your technology.

 The entire team consists of the following: